This section will be updated in January 2021.

 Independent representative

-An independent representative in damage insurance may present himself or herself using the following title:
+An independent representative in damage insurance presents himself or herself using the following title:

 - Damage insurance broker, independent representative